shulhi/hexo-theme-damnclean/README.md

 Demo is [here](http://shulhi.github.io)

 **Note** : This is still in beta, so far it works fine for me.
 But I haven't fully test it yet with Gallery, or add in picture in post etc. I only tested simple text entry, and code as that is mainly what I need.
+Feel free to fork and change to your need.

 ## Install